mschmulen/connecting-sencha-extjs-node/README.md

 slc run app.js
 ```

-slc is a simple command line helper for node applications you can install it on your system by installing it to your global npm cache `npm install -g strong-cli`.
+slc is a simple command line helper for node applications you can install it on your system by installing it to your global npm cache by running `npm install -g strong-cli` from the terminal.

 ###Initializing StrongLoop LoopBack and Sencha extjs

-Using the slc command line and Sencha Cmd its very easy to scaffold a Node server with a Sencha extJS application.
+Using the slc command line and Sencha Cmd it’s very easy to scaffold a Node server with a Sencha Ext JS boilerplate application.

 1. Create your loopback node project with dlc ```slc lb project strongloop-server```
 1. ```cd strongloop-server```